Join me!

 Add Netting

-It’s no surprise that everyone, including birds, love blueberries.
-Somehow, birds know the second the berries turn from green to blue and will eat them all faster than you can say “put up the net” if you don’t protect your plants with netting.
+It’s no surprise that everyone, including birds, loves blueberries.
+Somehow, birds know that the second the berries turn from green to blue, they will eat them all faster than you can say, “Put up the net,” if you don’t protect your plants with netting.

-Use tightly woven netting (which you can find at any garden center) to help keep the birds away so you have time to harvest the sweet berries for yourself.
+Use tightly woven netting (available at any garden center) to keep the birds away so you can harvest the sweet berries yourself.

 Pruning